manuelkiessling/stable-diffusion-discord-bot/README.md

         php8.1-mysql \
         composer

-This makes sure your kernel can talk to your Nvidia GPU:
+This makes sure your kernel can talk to your NVIDIA GPU:

     ubuntu-drivers devices
     sudo ubuntu-drivers autoinstall